Self-assessment

 The growth of students and staff towards maturity in Christ is a key goal of Christian schools.
 The extent to which this goal is being achieved, however, is very difficult to measure.
 Acknowledging the primary work of the Holy Spirit in a believer’s life, Christian schools take intentional steps to see that work flourish.
 The school’s instructional program seeks to develop a heart of service and leadership in students and staff.

-The four indicators and related descriptors in this standard will help a school to assess the extent to which their programs and practices promote the spiritual growth towards Christ-like character and service of their students and staff.
+The five indicators and related descriptors in this standard will help a school to assess the extent to which their programs and practices promote the spiritual growth towards Christ-like character and service of their students and staff.

 Standard 5: Strategic School Improvement Plan